Fire Extinguishers

 Shop Fire Extinguishers for Sale at Fire Safety USA

 Before becoming Fire Safety USA in 2005, we started as a family-owned business selling fire extinguishers and later expanded to include a wide array of personal protective equipment and suppression solutions.
-Today, our team combines a selection of high-quality, affordable products for fire departments, commercial and home use with attentive customer service built on developing long-term relationships.
+Today, our team combines a selection of high-quality, affordable products for fire department, commercial and home use with attentive customer service built on developing long-term relationships.

 We're here to help you replace or upgrade your existing set of fire extinguishers.
 Browse solutions by class and method before placing an order online, via our call center or through our direct fax line.